rjy22/rjy22/README.md

 - 👀 I’m interested in data analytics and how it could be used in business strategy.
 I'm also a nerd for anime, video games, and literature.
 - 🌱 I’m currently learning everything there is to know in data analytics!
 SQL, Python, Tableau, PowerBI, Excel, etc., etc., and I look forward to learning more!
 - 📫 You can also reach me on LinkedIn: linkedin.com/in/rick-john-yang/
+- I also have a Tableau Public profile: public.tableau.com/app/profile/rick.yang

 Thank you so much for viewing my profile!